 A cold floor means cold feet and a cold everything.
 We found that the coldest air is coming from down rather than from up.
 Therefore, insulating your tent with this kind of reflective thermal sheet.
 It’s light-weight, but will make a huge difference.
 You know, the kind of material that they use for emergency heat-ups.

 A good sleeping bag is EVERYTHING.
 Besides your tent, this’ll be your favorite thing in the world in Arctic temperatures.

-We’re now using this 2-person bag.
+This 2-person bag is a budget option and we don’t find it warm enough, so we are looking for alternatives.
 If you’re alone – or love the privacy of your own sleeping bag, you’ll have many more options.

 That night we improvised with aluminium bottles, we had to, but it can break and I do not recommend that!

 Go for fatty and full of carbohydrates if you feel cold, because burning the calories will help your body keep warm.
-Drinking warm fluids (hot cocoa covers warm ánd full of calories) or eating soup will warm you up immediately.
+Drinking warm fluids (we have a range of tea, and hot cocoa covers warm ánd full of calories) or eating soup will warm you up immediately.